tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 ### Avalanche

 This consensus protocol was first seen in the WhitePaper entitled "Snowflake to Avalanche".
 Outlined in the paper are four protocols which are building blocks forming a protocol family.
-The leaderless Byzantine fault tolerance protocols are build on a metastable mechanism and are referred to as: Slush; Snowflake; Snowball and Avalanche
+The leaderless Byzantine fault tolerance protocols are build on a metastable mechanism and are referred to as: Slush; Snowflake; Snowball and Avalanche.

 The protocols published by Team Rocket differ from the traditional consensus protocols and the Nakamoto consensus protocols by not requiring an elected leader, but instead the protocol simply guides all the nodes to consensus.